People's Food Co-op: Philosophy and buying guidelines

-People's has adopted a model of ethical consumerism and adheres to strict guidelines for the products that are retailed as well as its practices.
+People's Food Co-op has adopted a model of ethical consumerism and adheres to strict guidelines for the products that are retailed as well as its practices.
 By vote of the membership, the co-op does not carry any products containing meat with the exception of pet food.
-The Board of Directors has approved product selection guidelines which prohibit products containing artificial colors, flavoring, or preservatives.
+The Board of Directors has approved product selection guidelines prohibiting products containing artificial colors, flavoring, or preservatives.
 The guidelines also allow for the exclusion of products from companies that test on animals or operate in contradiction to the co-op's mission.

-People's composts all of its vegetable waste off site at the 47th Avenue Farm in Portland via an industrial vermicomposting bin.
+People's composts all of its vegetable waste off-site at the 47th Avenue Farm in Portland via an industrial vermicomposting bin.

-People's maintains connections to the cooperative movement via its membership in regional and national cooperative federations.
-People's is currently a member of the National Cooperative Grocers Association, the United States Federation of Worker Cooperatives, and the Portland Alliance of Worker Cooperatives.
+The co-op maintains connections to the cooperative movement via its membership in regional and national cooperative federations.
+People's is a member of the National Cooperative Grocers Association, the United States Federation of Worker Cooperatives, and the Portland Alliance of Worker Cooperatives.

 People's community room

-People's has a meeting space on site used for public and private events.
+People's Food Co-op has a community meeting space on-site for public and private events.
 Free yoga classes for members are held in the room.
-The room is also used for capoeira and t'ai chi, as well as for meetings of both the membership and Board of Directors.
+The room is also used for capoeira and tai chi, as well as for meetings of both the membership and the Board of Directors.
 A lift was built during the expansion to ensure accessibility to the space.

 IS4C

-In 2006, People's began using IS4C, a Point of Sale (PoS) System.
+In 2006, People's Food Co-op began using IS4C, an open-source Point of Sale (PoS) System.
 The program was developed by Tak Tang of the Wedge Community Co-op in Minneapolis, Minnesota.
 People's ported the IS4C software to the Linux platform, making it the only open-source software made specifically for food cooperatives.